papasavva/golandia/golang_notes.md

 - Add add go fmt and goimports.
 This will format the file and introduce imports to the code on save.
 - Then open directory as project from project browser.
 - On file save, the code will be formatted and introduce the necessary imports.

+## Error Handling
+- Go communicates errors via an explicit, separate return value.
+- By convention, error is the last return value and have type error.
+- A nil value in the error, indicates that there was no error.